ONETEP

 where scriptname is the name of your jobscript.

-Parallel batch job submission using MPI on 2 to 32 cores
+Parallel batch job submission using MPI on AMD Nodes (2 to 168 cores)

 Create a batch submission script (which will load the modulefile in the jobscript), for example: